Helping individuals overcome trauma and PTSD

 What is EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapy which was developed by Francine Shapiro in 1987, to help people who have suffered from trauma and PTSD.
-It has also been found to be effective with a number of other mental health problems, including anxiety, phobias, panic disorder and depression.
+Eye Movement Desensitization and Reprocessing (EMDR) is a therapy which was developed by Francine Shapiro in 1987.
+It is designed to help people who have suffered from trauma and PTSD.
+It has also been found to be effective with other mental health problems, including anxiety, phobias, panic disorder and depression.

-A core element of EMDR is to use eye movements from left to right to process traumatic memories which may have become stuck in our memory system.
+EMDR uses eye movements from left to right to process traumatic memories which have become stuck in our memory system.
 Sometimes instead of eye movements taps back and forth are used.
 These movements are known as Bilateral Stimulation (BLS).

 EMDR is recommended for 8 – 12 sessions for PTSD.
 Individuals who have more trauma experiences, or have suffered from chronic trauma, may require more sessions.